bbc/Imager.js/README.md

 ## Using Imager.js

+See the `Demo` directory for full example and source files.

 Wherever you need an image to appear add: `<div class="delayed-image-load" data-src="http://placehold.it/340" data-width="340"></div>` - where the `data-width` is the size of the image placeholder (where the actual image will eventually be loaded) and the `data-src` is the initial URL to be loaded.

 Then within your JavaScript, initialise a new instance of the Imager Enhancer library: `new ImageEnhancer();`